goschtl/zope/zope3book/trunk/source/introduction.rst

 Introduction
 ~~~~~~~~~~~~

-This chapter introduce Zope 3 with an overview and scope of the book,
+Introduce Zope 3 with an overview and scope of the book.
+Mention
+targetted audience and prerequisites for this book.
+Then, briefly go
-then briefly go through the history of Zope 3.
-Later discuss
+through the history of Zope 3.
+Later, discuss the organization of
-organization of the book.
-And finish with a thanks section.
+the book, and finish with a thanks section.

 Getting Started